ryanrenno/ryanrenno.github.io/_posts/2025-06-29-stuff-jesus-never-said-you-do-you.md

 ---
 layout: post
-title: "Sermon Notes: Things Jesus Never Said - Some Phrases - June 29, 2025"
+title: "Sermon Notes: Things Jesus Never Said - You do you - June 29, 2025"
 date: 2025-06-29
 ---